davidbowland/scheduler-service/README.md

 region=us-east-2
 ```

-If necessary, retreive the ARN of the primary MFA device attached to the default profile:
+If necessary, retrieve the ARN of the primary MFA device attached to the default profile:

 ```bash
 aws iam list-mfa-devices --query 'MFADevices[].SerialNumber' --output text